Thartvigsen/thartvigsen.github.io/README.md

 # News

+- **April 30, 2018: AWARD** - I was awarded the WPI Data Science Citizen Award for involvement and participation in the growth of the department.
 - **April 24, 2018: PRESENTATION** - Poster presentation at the WPI Graduate Research and Innovation Exchange.
 We had three posters at this event.
 - **January 19, 2018: PRESENTATION** - I presented our paper "Early Prediction of MRSA Infections Using Electronic Health Records" at HEALTHINF 2018 in Madeira, Funchal.
 - **December 14, 2017** - Completed courses Big Data Management and Business Intelligence.